Commercial Stormwater

 The application process is a 5-step time-sensitive process

-Step 2 - Complete the Application Form
+- Create an application using the Online Application Form

-- Important: Keep a copy for your records.
+Important: Keep a copy for your records.
 You will receive a confirmation email with instructions for submitting payment and accessing the file transfer site.
 Once the Application Transmittal Form is submitted, the remainder of the process is time-sensitive.

-Step 4 - Upload Required Documents
+STEP 4 - Upload Required Documents

 Critical Deadline: Applications will be closed and rejected if required documents are not received within 10 business days.
-Submit documents as soon as possible after submitting the Application Transmittal Form.
+Submit documents as soon as possible after submitting the Transmittal Form.

-Step 5 - Application Review and Decision
+STEP 5 - Review and Decision

 A high volume of applications is expected near submission deadlines, which may result in processing delays.
 To help avoid delays, submit your application well in advance of posted deadlines.

-Need Assistance with the Online Application
+Need Assistance with the Online Application?

-The Stormwater Program Team can assist with questions related to the information required by the permit.
+The Stormwater Team can assist with questions related to the information required by the permit.
 The team does not provide IT support and cannot assist with account, login, or system-related issues.

-For questions related to this permit:
+For questions related to the application and application process:

 DEEP Stormwater team DEEP.StormwaterCommercial@ct.gov